MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/system-supplied-usb-drivers.md

 ## Microsoft-provided USB device class drivers

 Microsoft provides drivers for several USB device classes approved by USB-IF.
 The drivers and their installation files are included in Windows.
 They're available in the \\Windows\\System32\\DriverStore\\FileRepository folder.
 For more information, see [USB device class drivers included in Windows](supported-usb-classes.md).

+Microsoft defines setup classes for most devices.
+IHVs and OEMs can define new device setup classes, but only if none of the existing classes apply.
+For more information, see [System-Defined Device Setup Classes](system-defined-device-setup-classes-reserved-for-system-use.md).

 ## See also